Summer Beauty Guide: Skin And Hair Care Tips For The Heat

 shower and bathe in warmer cooler water, less hot water than normal

-Massage a teaspoon amount of Castor oil into your hair and scalp, encourages greater hair
+Massage a tablespoon amount of Castor oil into your hair and scalp, encourages greater hair

 growth leave in for 20 minutes before rinse out

 you ever considered an alternative?
-Forgoing the shop bought shampoo and condition in a plastic bottle is an environmental win-win.
+Forgoing the shop bought shampoo is an environmental win-win.

-One of the first things I realised when self learning the use of carrier oils was the benefit of oiling my hair twice weekly.
+One of the first things you realise when self learning the use of carrier oils.
+The benefit of oiling your hair twice weekly.
 And

 the smiles after realising my hair and scalp felt and looked better, and no greasing either.